 Kids Tech Club Winter Session

-by rovingfiddlehead on March 15, 2012
+March 15, 2012

 The second session of Kids Tech Club finished last week.
 Based on what I saw as well as feedback from both the kids and their parents, the kids had fun and learned a lot.
 Yay!
 Here’s what this session looked like including links to the tools we used.
-Week 1: Online Safety, Image Editing (using Compfight […]
+Week 1: Online Safety, Image Editing (using […]

 Weekly Roundup: Kids Tech Sites, March 5

-by rovingfiddlehead on March 6, 2012
+March 6, 2012

 Want to see your face on a dollar bill? or Chinese yuan? or Norwegian kroner?
 Festisite Money makes it easy.
 I thought chainmail (from a Magic Thief program) was a good accompaniment to Norwegian money.
 This is the kind of easy-to-learn tool Kids Tech Club loves playing with if they arrive early.
 Kids are more […]